mbuczko/syncshare.gem/README.md

-# Syncshare
+# Syncshare gem

-TODO: Write a gem description
+This is a simple gem to construct Syncshare client

 ## Installation